 Gunman, 3 hostages reported dead at California veterans home

-A gunman and three female hostages are dead after an hourslong "active shooter situation" at a California veterans home Friday.
+A gunman and three female hostages were dead Friday evening after an hourslong "active shooter situation" at a veterans home in Napa County, Calif.

-Fox 2 in the San Francisco Bay Area reported that shots were fired at the Veterans Home of California in Napa County -- the largest in the United States -- near the dining hall Friday morning, prompting a swarm of police activity as officers looked for the active shooter.
+The bodies were discovered around 6 p.m. local time, about eight hours after the gunman slipped into an employee going-away party in a building that houses Pathway Home, a program that assists combat veterans returning from Iraq and Afghanistan.

+The three slain women were employees of the program at the Veterans Home of California in Yountville, about an hour's drive north of San Francisco.

+"These brave women were accomplished professionals who dedicated their careers to serving our nation's veterans, working closely with those in the greatest need of attention after deployments in Iraq and Afghanistan," a Pathway Home statement said.

+Napa identified the gunman as Albert Wong, 36, of Sacramento, a former client of the Pathway Home program.

-California Highway Patrol Assistant Chief Chris Childs, of the Golden Gate Division, said officers entered the room where the hostages were being held around 6 p.m.
-Friday local time.
+California Highway Patrol Assistant Chief Chris Childs, of the Golden Gate Division, said officers entered the room where the hostages were being held around 6 p.m. and found the bodies.

-He said all four bodies were found inside a room of the Pathway Home, a privately run program that treats veterans of the Iraq and Afghanistan wars with post-traumatic stress disorder.

-Authorities were not immediately identifying the suspect or the three women who were killed.
-Napa County Sheriff John Robertson told reporters Friday night that authorities were still working to notify their relatives.

-Authorities have said that the women were employees of the Pathway Home.
+Exactly when the hostages and gunman died was unclear, the San Francisco Chronicle reported.

-Officials have said the suspect exchanged gunfire with a deputy at the center and took the women hostage about 10:30 a.m.
+Officials said the suspect exchanged gunfire with a deputy at the center when he took the women hostage about 10:30 a.m.

 Responding deputies exchanged gunfire with the suspect, who was armed with a rifle.
 Authorities said at least 15 to 20 shots were fired in Building G, starting about 10:30 a.m.